nish3112/NSE-Option-Chain-Sim/README.md

 <br>

 ## :exclamation: Note :
-If the API endpoints or the table do not load immediately, kindly wait a moment as the backend may be waking up from sleep.
+If the API endpoints or the table do not load immediately, kindly wait a moment (about 60-120 seconds) as the backend may be waking up from sleep.
 <br>

 <h2>Features</h2>